spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 # Best Practices

 These are the Right-Sizing Best Practices:

-2. Ensure more than one replica for the Admission Controller and VPA.
+* Ensure more than one replica for the Admission Controller and VPA.
-3. Limits (percentage thresholds) should not have the same values as requests.
+* Limits (percentage thresholds) should not have the same values as requests.
-4. If you set overheads for resources, Start with a relatively high overhead (20%) and decrease it with time.
+* If you set overheads for resources, Start with a relatively high overhead (20%) and decrease it with time.
-5. Install the Spot VPA project.
+* Install the Spot VPA project.
+Then restart pods, and then restart policies and flags.
-   a.
-Restart pods.
-   b.
-Restart policies and flags.
-If you set boundaries (recommendation ranges for resources), do not apply the rule to all workloads.
+* If you set boundaries (recommendation ranges for resources), do not apply the rule to all workloads.
 All services have different purposes.